lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 version field

 This field always holds the same value.
-Therefore, in the rule, TV is set to 6, MO to "equal" and CDA to "not-sent".
+Therefore, in the Rule, TV is set to 6, MO to "equal" and CDA to "not-sent".

 ## IPv6 Traffic class field

-If the DiffServ field does not vary and is known by both sides, the Field Descriptor in the rule SHOULD contain a TV with this well-known value, an "equal" MO and a "not-sent" CDA.
+If the DiffServ field does not vary and is known by both sides, the Field Descriptor in the Rule SHOULD contain a TV with this well-known value, an "equal" MO and a "not-sent" CDA.

 Otherwise, two possibilities can be considered depending on the variability of the value:

 * One possibility is to not compress the field and send the original value.
-In the rule, TV is not set to any particular value, MO is set to "ignore" and CDA is set to "value-sent".
+In the Rule, TV is not set to any particular value, MO is set to "ignore" and CDA is set to "value-sent".

 * If some upper bits in the field are constant and known, a better option is to only send the LSBs.
-In the rule, TV is set to a value with the stable known upper part, MO is set to MSB(x) and CDA to LSB(y).
+In the Rule, TV is set to a value with the stable known upper part, MO is set to MSB(x) and CDA to LSB(y).

 ## Flow label field

-If the Flow Label field does not vary and is known by both sides, the Field Descriptor in the rule SHOULD contain a TV with this well-known value, an "equal" MO and a "not-sent" CDA.
+If the Flow Label field does not vary and is known by both sides, the Field Descriptor in the Rule SHOULD contain a TV with this well-known value, an "equal" MO and a "not-sent" CDA.

 Otherwise, two possibilities can be considered:

 * One possibility is to not compress the field and send the original value.
-In the rule, TV is not set to any particular value, MO is set to "ignore" and CDA is set to "value-sent".
+In the Rule, TV is not set to any particular value, MO is set to "ignore" and CDA is set to "value-sent".

 * If some upper bits in the field are constant and known, a better option is to only send the LSBs.
-In the rule, TV is set to a value with the stable known upper part, MO is set to MSB(x) and CDA to LSB(y).
+In the Rule, TV is set to a value with the stable known upper part, MO is set to MSB(x) and CDA to LSB(y).

 ## Payload Length field